gopheracademy/gopheracademy-web/content/gophercon-2015/gophercon-lightning-talks.md

 13:30 - 15:00 | Call to Action
 15:00 - 16:30 | Go Tips and Tricks

 [Registrations are now open](https://gophercon.typeform.com/to/c6GOUe).
-Registrations will close on midnight the 30th of June.
-We'll post the list of speakers on the GopherCon website before the conference so you know when to be in the theatre.
+Registrations will close on midnight the 20th of June.
+We'll post the list of speakers on the GopherCon website by the end of the month.

 We are also happy to announce that this year the lightning talks will be recorded.